BerenLuthien/HyperColumns_ImageColorization/README.md

 I've tried :

+* the ReLu output of the conv layers 3,4,5, and its performance is close to that of the full model.
+This is a very interesting signal that the higher conv layers are majorly useful for colorization.
+* the ReLu output of the conv layers 1 to 5, (64+128+256+512+512 feature maps) and it has given as good result as the full model (5440 feature maps).
+This is not very surprising and details are given later as below.
-* the ReLu output of layers 4 and 5, (512+512 feature maps) and the result is not very good.
+* the ReLu output of the conv layers 4 and 5, (512+512 feature maps) and the result is not very good.
+Probably this is because we have lost too much information by skiping layer 3.
-* the ReLu output of the layer 5 only, (512 feature maps) and the result is not very good either.
+* the ReLu output of the conv layer 5 only, (512 feature maps) and the result is not very good either.
-* the ReLu output of the layers 1 to 5, (64+128+256+512+512 feature maps) and it has given as good result as the full model (5440 feature maps).

-Thus, it Looks that we need information distributed from all layers.
+Thus, it Looks that we need information distributed from all conv layers (or at least the higher conv layers).
 Why ?
 It could be because :

-* Though the top layer contains more feature maps (512 maps e.g.), its map size is too small (14-by-14, e.g.).
+* Though the higher conv layer contains more feature maps (512 maps e.g.), its map size is too small (14-by-14, e.g.).
 On the other hand, though the lower layer provides larger feature map (224-by-224 e.g.), its number of featuer maps is too small (64 maps, e.g.)
 Refer to http://cs231n.github.io/convolutional-networks/#case

 * Different layer contains different information.
+Possibly the lowest layer contains little information regarding color (only hypothesis).
 Refer to http://cs231n.github.io/understanding-cnn/

 At last, I also tried harvesting feature maps & HyperColumns right after conv (i.e., before ReLu).
-It gives basically same result as harvesting after ReLu (i.e., right before pooling).
+It gives basically some same result as harvesting after ReLu (i.e., right before pooling).

 ### 5.3 Experimental Conclusions:
 * Need info from all the five conv layers.